chetnashah/js-work/languageNotes.md

 #### the "constructor" property

-The constructor property sits on the prototype, and holds a reference to the function that created a given instance e.g.
+The constructor property sits on the .prototype, and holds a reference to the function that created a given instance e.g.

 ``` js